caiguanhao/net.cn-utils/README.md

       -os, --system                Name of the operating system -l, --languages              List of languages installed
       -web, --web-link             HTTP web link
-      -ftp, --ftp-link             FTP link to the server -sp, --space-usage           Total space used
+      -webs, --web-links           All links linked to this hosting -ftp, --ftp-link             FTP link to the server -sp, --space-usage           Total space used
       -bw, --bandwidth-usage       Bandwidth used in this month